LibrariesHacked/england-librarydata/library-db.md

 These are instructions to set up a spatial database using the Libraries Taskforce basic core dataset.

+This database is used to create a dashboard currently located at [https://england.librarydata.uk](https://england.librarydata.uk).

 ## Pre-requisites

 - A [PostgreSQL](https://www.postgresql.org/) database server.
 These instructions completed with version 9.6.1.